canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

 bolt
 ====

-Starting with Ubuntu 18.04, the bolt package has been available in main to provide a desktop-oriented tool for using the Linux kernel's Thunderbolt authorization support.
+Starting with Ubuntu 18.04 Bionic Beaver, the bolt package has been available in main to provide a desktop-oriented tool for using the Linux kernel's Thunderbolt authorization support.

 thunderbolt-tools
 =================

-Starting with Ubuntu 18.04, the thunderbolt-tools package has been available in universe to provide a server-oriented tool for using the Linux kernel's Thunderbolt authorization support.
+Starting with Ubuntu 18.04 Bionic Beaver, the thunderbolt-tools package has been available in universe to provide a server-oriented tool for using the Linux kernel's Thunderbolt authorization support.